voibhiv/backend-in-memory/Readme.md

 ### Key Features:

 Express is used as the web framework to handle HTTP requests and route management.
-Clean Architecture organizes the code into layers, including Entities, Use Cases, Controllers, and Repositories.
+Clean Architecture organizes the code into layers, including Use Cases, Controllers, and Repositories.
 Data is stored in an in-memory database, meaning no external database like PostgreSQL or MongoDB is used.
 Instead, data persists only during the application's runtime, making it ideal for lightweight or testing scenarios.
 Architecture Layers: